objectionary/eo/README.md

       args.get 1

 ```
-In this example the `args` array is used that consists of the CLI parameters passed to the program.
+In this example, the `args` array is used that consists of the CLI parameters passed to the program.
 ###### Running
 ```
 IN$: ./run.sh Hello, World!